-- The JFTC publishes summaries of a few selected cases that may provide relevant guidance in other cases, such as cases where the JFTC granted clearance subject to the implementation of certain remedies and cases where the JFTC ended its review following the withdrawal of the notification by the party or parties. - Every year in June, the JFTC publishes its annual review of Major Business Combination Cases, which covers the significant cases that the JFTC has reviewed in the most recent fiscal year (ending in March). - Every quarter of the fiscal year, the JFTC updates and publishes a list of the cases in which the JFTC granted clearance during the same fiscal year, including the date of acceptance of notification, the names of the parties, the main business of the notifying party, whether the transaction exceeded the 50% or 20% threshold (for share acquisitions only) and the date of clearance.
-However, unlike the European Commission and German Bundeskartelamt, the JFTC does not make public the fact that a notification was submitted soon after the submission and thus the interested parties may not be aware of the submission or the status of the merger review. - Every year in October, the JFTC publishes in its annual report the names of the notifying parties, and the date of acceptance of notifications, for all cases for which a completion report was submitted in the previous year after the transaction closes.
+The JFTC publishes summaries of a few selected cases that may provide relevant guidance in other cases, such as cases where the JFTC granted clearance subject to the implementation of certain remedies and cases where the JFTC ended its review following the withdrawal of the notification by the party or parties.

+Every year in June, the JFTC publishes its annual review of "Major Business Combination Cases", which covers certain significant cases that the JFTC has reviewed in the most recent fiscal year (ending in March).
+The JFTC publishes the same information in its annual report in October.

+Every quarter of the fiscal year, the JFTC updates and publishes a list of the cases in which the JFTC granted clearance during the same fiscal year, including the date of acceptance of notification, the names of the parties, the main business of the notifying party, whether the transaction exceeded the 50% or 20% threshold (for share acquisitions only) and the date of clearance.
+However, unlike the European Commission and German Bundeskartelamt, the JFTC does not make public the fact that a notification was submitted soon after the submission and thus the interested parties may not be aware of the submission or the status of the merger review.

-5.8 Prohibitions and Remedies for Foreign-toforeign Transactions
+5.8 Prohibitions and Remedies for Foreign-to-Foreign Transactions